 Finally, I pick a file, click, and get this message:

-Adobe Acrobat Reader DC could not open 'chap 2 - Why I was who I was' because it is either not a supported file type or because the file has been damaged (for example, it was sent as an email attachment and wasn't correctly decoded).
+Adobe Acrobat Reader DC could not open 'chap 2' because it is either not a supported file type or because the file has been damaged.

 Oh shit.
 F***!
 Are you kidding me?
-All this time, and I might have to start from scratch?
+All this time, and I can't open my files?
+I can’t write all this again - I can't start over.

-As I head downstairs, I give thanks that Matt is alive and healthy, a grown young man now.
-Every time I see him is Thanksgiving Day - I can wrap my arms around him, marvel at his intelligence, laugh at his wit, rejoice in the mundane details of his life.
+As I head downstairs, I give thanks that my story ended the way it did.
+I remind myself that Matthew is alive and healthy, a grown young man now, out on his own.
+Every time I see him, I can wrap my arms around him, marvel at his intelligence, laugh at his wit, rejoice in the mundane details of his life.

 He got through it.